feffermanlab/OU_2021_Eusocial-Distancing/README.md

 The details for the BEHAVIORSPACE simulation experiments are in the appendix of the paper (Lemanski et al. 2021).

-See README file for screenshots of the settings.
+See README.docx file for screenshots of the settings.
+Click view raw to download the file to view it.